-- Appear on each entry (multi-page medical records require one signature at the end of the last page as long as it is clearly documented to be one encounter) - Be legible - Include the practitioner's first initial and last name, at minimum - Requires the practitioner's credentials (PA, DO, MD, etc.)
+- Handwritten signatures must: - Appear on each entry (multiple page medical records require one signature at the end of the last page if it is clearly documented to be one encounter) - Be legible - Include the practitioner's first initial and last name, at minimum - Requires the practitioner's credentials (PA, DO, MD, etc.)

-PacificSource may request a signature log with any review of medical records to verify providers' signatures or initials.
+PacificSource may request a signature log with any review of medical records to verify provider's signature or initials.

-Digitized/Electronic Signatures:

-- The responsibility for, and authorship of, the digitized or electronic signature should be clearly defined in the record. - A "digitized signature" is an electronic image of an individual's handwritten signature.
-It is typically generated by encrypted software that allows for sole usage by the practitioner. - An electronic or digitized signature requires a minimum of a date stamp (preferably including both date and time notation) along with a printed statement such as, "Electronically signed by," or "Verified/reviewed by," followed by the practitioner's name and a professional designation.
-An example would be: Electronically signed by: John Doe, MD 03/31/2016 08:42 a.m.
+- Digitized/Electronic signatures: - The responsibility for, and authorship of, the digitized or electronic signature should be clearly defined in the record. - A "digitized signature" is an electronic image of an individual's handwritten signature.
+It is typically generated by encrypted software that allows for sole usage by the practitioner. - An electronic or digitized signature requires a minimum of a date stamp (preferably includes both date and time notation) along with a printed statement such as "Electronically signed by" or "Verified/reviewed by," followed by the practitioner's name and a professional designation.
+An example would be: - Electronically signed by: John Doe, MD 03/31/2023 08:42 am.